Château de Saint-Cloud: 17th century

-In October 1677 five days of magnificent feasts in Louis XIV's honour inaugurated the new decorations and demonstrated the splendour of Monsieur's ménage.
-The Galerie was preceded and followed by a salon at either end, a measure to be taken up at Versailles, where Louis XIV found himself outdone in the matter of magnificent galleries, both by his brother and by his mistress in the château de Clagny, and set out in 1678 to build the Hall of Mirrors at Versailles.
+In October 1677, five days of magnificent feasts in Louis XIV's honour inaugurated the new decorations and demonstrated the splendour of Monsieur's ménage.
+The galerie was preceded and followed by a salon at either end, a measure to be taken up at Versailles, where Louis XIV found himself outdone in the matter of magnificent galleries, both by his brother and by his mistress in the château de Clagny.
+In 1678, he set out to build the Hall of Mirrors of the Palace of Versailles.

-Following Le Pautre's death in 1679, the work was continued by his executive assistant Jean Girard, a master mason rather than a full-fledged architect, and perhaps by Thomas Gobert.
+Following Lepautre's death in 1679, the work was continued by his executive assistant Jean Girard, a master mason rather than a full-fledged architect, and perhaps by Thomas Gobert.
 Jules Hardouin-Mansart intervened towards the end of the century, designing a grand staircase in the left wing in the manner of the Ambassadors' Staircase at Versailles (destroyed in 1752).

 André Le Nôtre replanned the gardens and the park took on the dimensions it retains today.
-The Grande Cascade, constructed by Le Pautre in 1664–65, has survived.
+The Grande Cascade, constructed by Lepautre in 1664–65, has survived.
 Hardouin-Mansart added the basin and the lowermost canal in 1698.

 A total of 156,000 livres is estimated to have been spent over the years.